A Topic Coverage Approach to Evaluation of Topic Models: Datasets

 Using a set of reference topics that the topic models are able to discover is a decision made to ensure that models' coverage will not be skewed due to the nature of reference topics.
 Namely, we wish to avoid the scenario where the models display low performance and are mutually indistinguishable because the reference topics represent a subset of topics hard to cover.
 Therefore we alleviate the coverage problem and leave the harder cases of reference topics for future research.
 We hypothesize that examples of such hard cases are very specific concepts and high-level abstract concepts devised by humans.
 Despite being within the models' reach, the reference topics used in the experiments are not trivial to uncover.
 The subsequent coverage analysis shows that the models cover at best $64\%$ of the reference topics in the case of news topics, while for the biological topics the best case coverage is $44\%$.

 From the machine perspective, a reference topic is represented in the same way as any model topic -- with a vector of topic-word weights and vector of topic-document weights.
 The components of these vectors correspond, respectively, to the words in the corpus dictionary and to the indices of the corpus documents.
-This way all the topic-related computations neccessary for the calculation of coverage, such as calculation of distance between topics, make no distinction between the reference topics and the model topics.
-We next describe how the final topic-word and topic-document vectors of the reference topics are constructed.
+This way all the topic-related computations necessary for the calculation of coverage, such as calculation of distance between topics, make no distinction between the reference topics and the model topics.

-\paragraph{News reference topics} Reference topics of the news dataset were derived from the topics of LDA models built and inspected in a study focused on topical analysis of political news texts \citinl{Korencic2015}.
-Three LDA models with $50$ topics and two LDA models with $100$ topics were used.
-Model topics were inspected by humans and interpreted as concepts, referred to as \emph{themes} in \citnoun{Korencic2015}.
-Themes were introduced as a conceptual tool for distributed annotation of model topics by several annotators, and a single theme was allowed to correspond to more than one model topic.
-A shared list of themes was constructed in the process, with each theme described by a label, a short description, and a list of model topics corresponding to the theme \citinl{Korencic2015}.

-Each of the reference topics corresponds to one of the $133$ themes from \citinl{Korencic2015}.
-The topic's word and document vectors were derived, in two steps, from the model topics corresponding to the theme.
-In the first step at most two corresponding model topics were selected at random, and in the second step the topics' data was improved by human effort.
-The goal of this improvement was to ensure that the data of a reference topic describes the corresponding theme well.
-Namely, in the original annotation process a model topic containing a tolerable degree of noise was allowed to be labeled as corresponding to a theme \citinl{Korencic2015}.

-The improvement was perforomed by two annotators who inspected model topics associated with each reference topic.
-Upon inspection, they selected a subset of top topic words and documents that describe the reference topic well.
-Additionaly, each reference topic was labled with a preference label denoting weather the topic is better described by the words, documents, or equally well by both.
-This was motivated by the observation that some reference topics were clearly best described by associated words, and some by associated documents.

-Finally, topic-word and topic-document vectors of reference topics were constructed from the annotators' data using the following procedure.
-The reference topic's document vector is simply a binary indicator vector describing the documents associated with the topic.
-The reference topics's word vector is constructed from the associated words' data merged with the document-related data to reflect the preference of either word or document descriptors.
-First the binary bag-of-words vector $vec_{words}$ describing the topic's words is constructed.
-The document-related data is represented by the vector $vec_{tfidf}$, the average of the documents' tf-idf vectors.
-The final word vector of the reference topic is constructed as a weighted sum $w_w \cdot vec_{words} + d_w \cdot vec_{tfidf}$.
-If the topic is best described by words, weights were set as $w_w=0.8$ and $d_w=0.2$.
-Otherwise, if topic is best described by documents, the weights were $w_w=0.2$ and $d_w=0.8$, and if there is no preference the weights were $w_w=0.5$ and $d_w=0.5$.